-If you want to remove your temporary tattoo before its shelf life, select one of these easy and safe ways to prevent skin damage.
+If you want to know how to get temporary tattoos off before their shelf life, select one of these easy and safe ways to prevent skin damage.

 7 Easy And Safe Ways To Remove Temporary Tattoos

 If you no longer want your temporary tattoo, gently exfoliate the design off your skin.
 You can either use your regular exfoliating scrub or try out a DIY product.
-Follow the recipe of this easy at-home scrub to remove your temporary tattoo.
+The following is a recipe for an easy at-home scrub that will help loosen the adhesive of the sticker and remove your temporary tattoo.